cleanzr/record-linkage-tutorial/README.md

 Speaker: Andee Kaplan

 IV.
 Introduction to unique entity estimation (this is a way of estimating entities that uses locality sensitive hashing)
-Speaker: myself and Beidi Chen
+Speaker: Beka Steorts and Beidi Chen

 V. Introduction to Bayesian record linkage
-Speaker: Andee and myself
+Speaker: Brenda Betancourt and Andee Kaplan

-Do we need a part VI for running blink?